"We couldn’t go back, it was too dangerous. We were scared..."

 The family has built a makeshift shelter out of spare materials and tarpaulin they received from Habitat for Humanity in the village that they fled to.
 But, they desperately want to move back home.

 He knows that this home is just temporary and soon they will have to move and begin to rebuild their lives in their own community.

 YOU CAN SUPPORT FAMILIES LIKE KAPITAPITA'S

-Families in Malawai, Mozambique, and Zimbabwe need your help to recover from this devastating storm.
+Families in high risk areas are preparing for Hurricane season.
 By donating today you can help families all around the world recover faster and get back to normal quicker.